pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 [Umbrella Investigate API documentation](https://docs.umbrella.com/investigate-api/docs)

+We use in this lab the **Investigate APIs**

-And try to find the api url which send a **query for a single domain**
+And try to find in the **API Refernce** the api endpoints which gives you back Domain Status.

 # 3 - Start Your Mission

-## Run the Umbrella Investigate simulator
+## 1 - Run the Umbrella Investigate simulator

+In order to help you to jump on your mission, I have coded an Umbrella Investigate Simulator.
+It completely emulate the Umbrella Investigate behavior for this CTF.
+It is recommended to use it.

 	If you have your own Umbrella Investigate License, you don't need to use the simulator.

 	This license is not easy to get.
 You have to pay for this.
 And it's a long process to get an evaluation license.

 	It is recommended to use the simulator because data inside the simulator will never expire and will always be the same.
 Which might not be the case for the real Umbrella BackEnd if data are too old.

-In order to help you to jump on your mission, I have coded an Umbrella Investigate Simulator.

-From the python virtual environment you started prior, go to the **[./umbrella_investigate_simulator]** folder and start the web Server.
+From the python virtual environment you started prior, go to the **[./umbrella_investigate_simulator]** subfolder and start the web Server.

     - python app.py